Wildflowers

 One-flowered Cinquefoil

-The one-flowered cinquefoil is one of many cinquefoil varieties in the rose family.
-These bloom mid-May through mid-June, and are most commonly found on rocky, exposed slopes, and almost always have 5 petals with an orange spot at the base.
+One-flowered cinquefoil is one of many varieties of cinquefoil in the rose family.
+They bloom mid-May through mid-June, are most commonly found on rocky, exposed slopes, and almost always have 5 petals with an orange spot at the base.

 Tall Jacob's Ladder